xaviervia/react-dream/README.md

 ### defaultProps(props : Object)

-`defaultProps` allows you to set the, well, `defaultProps` of the wrapper React component.
+`defaultProps` allows you to set the, well, `defaultProps` of the wrapped React component.

 ```js
 const SubmitButton = Html.Button